-Wood Hardness Scale
+The Janka Wood Hardness Scale

-It measures the force required to embed an 11.2 millimeter (0.444 inch) diameter ball halfway into the wood sample.
-A common use of Janka hardness ratings is to determine whether a species is suitable for use as wood flooring.
+It measures the force required to embed an 11.2 millimeter (0.444 inch) diameter ball halfway into a wood sample.
+A common use of Janka hardness rating is to determine whether a species is suitable for use as wood flooring.

 The chart is not to be considered an absolute; it is meant to help understand which woods are harder than others and to help you find the right wood for your flooring project.